How to get to Samara from Tamarindo, Costa Rica?

 Leave as early as possible to make all your connecting bus transfers.

-While taking a bus to Sámara is the most cost-effective, it is also the longest option.
-Consider taking a shared shuttle or flight for this trip to cut your travel time down significantly.
+While taking a bus to Sámara is the most cost-effective option, it is also the longest.
+Consider taking a shared shuttle or a flight for this trip to significantly reduce your travel time.

 Store large suitcases and bags under the bus, and keep a small bag with you for all your most valued items.